TDStrasser/KookaBlockly-Reference/docs/source/ifelse.rst

 -----

 The **if** input socket takes a value block or compound block that represents a ``True`` or ``False`` value.
-If the value block in the conditional socket is ``True``, it runs the blocks nested inside.
+If the value block in the conditional input is ``True``, it runs the blocks nested inside.
-If the block in the conditional socket is False, it skips the nested blocks.
+If the block in the conditional input is False, it skips the nested blocks.

 .. image:: images/if-do.png